rkiel/npm-power-config/README.md

 }
 ```

-### Include
+### The `include` field

-An alternative to using `value` to provide hard-coded input is to include the contents of another file.
-The `include` field specifies the path to the file.
-The file will be read and parsed based on the file type.
+The `include` field is an alternative to using the `value` field as a means of providing hard-coded input.
+It specifies the path to a file that will be read and parsed based on the file type.

 ```json
 {